-They failed to identify the objectives of their team building efforts.
-They are like headless chickens who wanted to keep on moving, and they were moving everywhere but went to nowhere.
+They failed to identify the objectives of their team-building efforts.
+They are like headless chickens who wanted to keep on moving, and they were moving everywhere but went nowhere.

-So, I teach them how to conduct positive team building.
+I teach managers how to conduct positive team building.
 Positive team building improves your team’s effectiveness.

-Start with clear end point in mind.
+Start with a clear endpoint in mind.
 What specifically do you want your team to learn and accomplish?

 Think well.
-You need to build your team according to your team purpose.
+You need to build your team according to your team’s purpose.

 Set goals your team can achieve.
-Aim for change which is both relevant and immediately doable.
-Think of an attitude, skills, or processes your team can apply after your team building activities.
+Aim for change that is both relevant and immediately doable.
+Think of an attitude, skills, or processes your team can apply after your team-building activities.